dyweb/gommon/config/README.md

   - the [encoder & decoder PR](https://github.com/go-yaml/yaml/pull/163/) seems to support multiple documents but I don't understand why it does.
   - Actually it would be interesting to look into how to unmarshal stream data since that is needed for Xephon-B, though for most formats, go already have encoder and decoder
-  - A easier way is to split the whole file by `---` before put it into go-yaml
+  - (Adopted) A easier way is to split the whole file by `---` before put it into go-yaml

 ## Specification

-- only support single file
+- only support single file, but can have multiple documents separated by `---`
+  - pongo2 support include other templates from local file system, but we didn't make use of it
 - variables
-  - built in environment variable support
+  - built in environment variable support, use `envs`
   - http://docs.ansible.com/ansible/playbooks_variables.html
-- condition
+- [ ] condition (not tested)
   - when
   - http://docs.ansible.com/ansible/playbooks_conditionals.html
 - loop